Table of contents

 Tips: You can start at one end of the scale with a simple contractual arrangement between two people to buy a house, renovate it, and on-sell for a profit.

-At the other end of the spectrum, the venture may be between a solicitor, architect, builder, town planner, and real estate agent who join their skills and expertise for the development of a project to build and run a shopping center or even construct a high-rise unit building.
+At the other end of the spectrum, the venture may be between a solicitor, architect, builder, town planner, and real estate agent who join their skills and expertise for the development of a project to build and run a shopping centre or even construct a high-rise unit building.

 The salient features of a typical joint venture, whether small or grand, are similar.

-Let’s look at the features of a humble joint for a small real estate development between one man who has capital assets and strong cash flow and a woman who is cash flow capital-poor, but has a lifetime of real estate, trading, and marketing experiences.
+Let’s look at the features of a humble joint for a small real estate development between one man who has capital assets and strong cash flow and a woman who is cash flow capital-poor, but has a lifetime of real estate, trading, and marketing experience.

 Join these two together in a joint venture and, as I said earlier, the world is their oyster.